marc-ariza/python-learning/README.md

 # python-learning
-Holding accountable to learn Python
+Hi!
+This is my trying to holding myself accountable to learn Python :)